Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 # Gear
 {title="Player Options"}

-Azeroth's adventurers use most of the same equipment described in the *Core Rules*, swords, bows, armor, and adventuring gear that would be recognizable in any fantasy setting.
+Azeroth's adventurers use most of the same equipment described in the core rules, swords, bows, armor, and adventuring gear that would be recognizable in any fantasy setting.
 But the world of *Warcraft* has its own distinctive weapons and tools, a few of which have no direct equivalent in the standard equipment lists.

 This chapter presents a small selection of new weapons inspired by Warcraft's most iconic martial traditions: the warglaives of the Illidari, the thrown glaives of night elf wardens, and others.
-These weapons follow all standard Dragonbane rules, with a few new properties defined here, and can be purchased, found, or crafted as described in the *Core Rules*.
+These weapons follow all standard Dragonbane rules, with a few new properties defined here, and can be purchased, found, or crafted as described in the core rules.

 All standard Dragonbane equipment remains available in Azeroth.
 A longsword is a longsword whether you're in Stormwind or Misty Vale, and the familiar equipment of Dragonbane requires no adaptation to work in this setting.

 ### Firearms

 Firearms are commonly available weapons, attributed to be originally crafted by the dwarves of Ironforge.
-In *Bane of Azeroth* it is represented by the secondary skill FIREARMS (AGL).
-Firing a firearm produces a loud boom, audible out to half a mile.
+In *Bane of Azeroth* it is represented by the secondary skill FIREARMS (AGL), which is available to anyone from start.
+Firing a firearm produces a loud boom, audible out to .

 ### Glaives